-Anyway, experimental results show that the performed temperature compensation achieves a good performance.
-In fact, the fluctuation of (t) are on the order of 3 nm for a temperature variation of about 20 °C. This value is higher than the uncertainty due to de measurement system that, by considering an uncertainty of the sensor thickness of 10 %, is on the order of 0.3 nm.
-This means that corrosion producing a variation on (t) higher than 3 nm can be attributed to the corrosion effects in the considered temperature range for the considered sensors.
+Overall, the experimental results demonstrated that the temperature compensation achieved a good performance.
+In fact, the fluctuation in (t) was in the order of 3 nm for a temperature variation of around 20 °C. This value was higher than the uncertainty that was due to the measurement system, which, assuming a sensor thickness uncertainty of 10 %, was in the order of 0.3 nm.
+This means that any corrosion producing a variation in (t) over 3 nm can be attributed to the corrosion effects in the considered temperature range for the sensors in question.

-Sensors S01, S02 and S03 have been used to evaluate the increase of corrosion rate that occurs when relative humidity is increases to very high values (RH ≥ 98 %, 25 ± 3 °C).
+Sensors S01, S02, and S03 were used to evaluate the increase in corrosion rate that occurs when the RH is increased to extremely high values (RH ≥ 98 %, 25 ± 3 °C).